ILCARLO/SalesTaxProblem/README.md

 #### Without Visual Studio

 1. From File System go to `{FOLDERNAME}\SalesTaxProblem.Console\bin\Debug`
+2. We have to way to start console app:

-2. double click on `SalesTaxProblem.Console.exe`
+	* double click on `SalesTaxProblem.Console.exe`
+	* open a cmd from this folder and execute `SalesTaxProblem.Console.exe`

 A command line is opened and the output is show for the three kind of input provided